sbmlteam/deviser/docs/src/source/defining_package.rst

     array, enum, element, lo\_element, inline\_lo\_element.

-\Appendix B gives the lists the types with their corresponding C++ data type.
+:ref:`datatypes` lists the SBML types with their corresponding C++ data type.
 The additional types accepted by Deviser are explained in detail in the sections below.